-If you’re going to be moving around, traveling by air, taxi, bus and on foot I recommend some kind of back pack.
-You’ll have to walk a short distances when traveling.
-A pack makes that so much easier.
+If you’re going to be moving around, traveling by air, taxi, bus and on foot I recommend a back pack.
+You’ll have to walk a short distances when traveling and a backpack makes that so much easier.
 They have back packs where the shoulder straps zip up into the bags which transforms the pack into a duffel bag or suitcase.
 This solution keeps your pack’s shoulder straps clean and free from getting snagged and ripped in the cargo hold of a bus or plane.
-Also keep a smaller carry-on, day pack to keep your computer and other travel necessities.
-I never put this one in a cargo hold or even in the overhead but keep it on my lap or on the floor by my feet where it can be watched at all times.
+Also keep a smaller, carry-on, day pack to keep your computer and other travel necessities.
+I never put this one in a cargo hold or even in the overhead, but keep it on my lap or on the floor by my feet where it can be watched at all times.

 I know it’s never easy to minimize when you have to travel light and are packing for a long trip.
 My theory is you can always buy what you forgot when you get there.
 Whether you’re traveling for 2 weeks or 2 months, here’s a basic list of what I packed on my last trip to Colombia.
 Next time I’ll take even less.